 The most common symptom you’d get from “degenerative disc disease”, if you want to use that terminology, would be back pain.
 However, there lies the challenge for the consultant because lots of other parts of the spine can cause back pain.
 So to be more specific, as a specialist, we must listen very carefully to how that pain is described to us.
 For instance, forward bending pains – if your pain is worse when you bend forwards, such as putting on shoes, socks, standing at the sink, leaning forwards when you’re brushing your teeth, those sorts of things.

 There lies the challenge for the consultant because lots of other parts of the spine can cause back pain.

 Forward bending pain is more likely to be associated with the discs at the front of the spine.

 If someone develops a disc herniation, that can pinch a nerve and cause sciatica.
 In a way, that’s much easier to recognise.
-So, the short answer to the question, ‘is back pain a sign that the spine is degenerating’, is that discs at the front of the spine can cause back pain and typically, that tends to worsen when we bend forwards and may be relieved when we bend backwards.
+So, the short answer to the question, ‘Is back pain a sign that the spine is degenerating?’, is that discs at the front of the spine can cause back pain.
+Typically, that tends to worsen when we bend forwards and may be relieved when we bend backwards.
 Sometimes it’s more painful when you sit because you tend to load the disks at the front of the spine.
 As a consequence, sitting can often be uncomfortable for patients who have painful discs.

 The answer is almost all of us are going to get neck pain and back pain in our lives.